MileHacker Logo

 Photography: Extreme Caution & Restrictions

-Photos of military personnel, equipment, checkpoints, infrastructure (even damaged), or anything that may be interpreted as sensitive is highly risky.
-It's possible that give rise to detention, interrogation, confiscation of equipment, or other serious consequences by de facto authorities.
+Photos of military personnel, equipment, checkpoints, infrastructure (even damaged), or anything that could be interpreted as sensitive is highly risky.
+It may be that give rise to detention, interrogation, confiscation of equipment, or other serious consequences by de facto authorities.
 Always assume photography is prohibited unless explicitly stated otherwise, and even then, exercise extreme discretion.
-Asking permission before photographing individuals is advisable, though it is best to avoid photography altogether.
+Asking permission before photographing individuals is advisable, while it is best to avoid photography altogether.

 Photography Warnings